Olygo/OCI_Windows_In-Place_Migration/README.md

 **Note:** The product key will be removed during KMS activation.

-You should be able to use [a Volume Key provided by Microsoft](https://learn.microsoft.com/en-us/windows-server/get-started/kms-client-activationkeys)***A Volume key is a product key that can be used during setup but can't be activated.***
+You should be able to use [a Volume Key provided by Microsoft](https://learn.microsoft.com/en-us/windows-server/get-started/kms-client-activationkeys)

+***A Volume key is a product key that can be used during setup but can't be activated without KMS.***

 ### SELECT WINDOWS EDITION